You may put your business for sale for a wide range of reasons, and sometimes several motivations converge.

 Putting a plan in place

-Start with your personal objectives – for example, ‘I want to retire by the age of 60’ and ‘I need a sale price of £150,000 to afford that house in the Cotswolds’ – and then work backwards.
+Start with your personal objectives – for example, ‘I want to retire by the age of 60’ or ‘I need a sale price of £150,000 to afford that house in the Cotswolds’ – and then work backwards.

-And don’t panic if the timetable slips.
-Periodically review and amend the plan in light of unexpected events.
+Create a plan with milestones and steps you must take to hit them – but keep them realistic.
+And don’t panic if your timetable slips.
+Periodically review and amend your plan in light of any turn of events.